 A Lighthouse Cafe Christmas

-Tech entrepreneur William “Will” Campbell has returned to his childhood home to be the best man in his father’s wedding.
-But first his father has a very special task for him—to restore a sleigh in time for the wedding.
-However, there’s not much time until Christmas.
-He just might need some help.
+Tech entrepreneur, William “Will” Campbell, has returned to his childhood home to be the best man in his father’s holiday wedding.
+But first he has a very special task—to restore an antique sleigh in time for the wedding.
+However with Christmas Eve quickly approaching, he needs help.

-As snowflakes cover the small town of Bluestar, Will and Darla work together to make it a very special holiday wedding.
-With the past looming between them, will the magic of the season open their hearts and allow them to find love again?
+As snowflakes cover the small town of Bluestar, Will and Darla work together to create a special surprise for the bride.
+Yet with the past looming between them, will the magic of the season be enough to open their hearts and allow them to find love again?

 Includes a holiday recipe for Darla’s frosted sugar cookies!

 “Santa’s sleigh crashes through The Lighthouse Café?
 Yep thats what happens in this sweet and clean romance by Jennifer Faye…You don’t want to miss this Christmas read.”

 ~ Splashes of Joy

 “An enchanting Christmas novella that is comforting, warm-hearted and so enjoyable, I couldn’t resist devouring A Lighthouse Café Christmas in a single sitting.
 Jennifer Faye sprinkles plenty of humor, magic and heart in a captivating tale sure to delight and enthrall romantics everywhere.”

 Darla Evans mouthed the words.
 Her steps were light and quick.
 The holidays were upon them.
 It was her absolute favorite time of the year.
 And this year was going better than others.
 Her college roommate, Aster, had moved to the island.
 And Darla was hoping for a promotion to assistant manager of The Lighthouse Café.

 She’d been waiting tables at Bluestar’s most popular restaurant off and on since she was a teenager.
 She never thought she’d be working there thirteen years later.
 Life never seemed to work out the way she’d planned, but it didn’t stop her from dreaming.